How to Quickly Adjust Your Strategy to a New Reality

-When Ross Webb invited me to talk in his podcast, ‘The Product Coach’, he asked me what I would want the episode to focus on.
-It was clear to me that there is a challenge that every single product leader worldwide is dealing with these days, and it is the necessity to redefine and adjust their product or business strategy, and do it fast.
+In May 2020, Ross Webb invited me to appear on his podcast, The Product Coach.
+It was just the beginning of the COVID crisis, and when he asked me what I wanted the episode to focus on, it was clear to me that we must discuss the challenge that every single product leader worldwide was dealing with at the time: the necessity to redefine and adjust their product or business strategy, and do it fast.
 Really really fast.

 Plans Are Useless, but Planning Is Indispensable

 Your strategy, especially if done quickly but not only because of that, will change.
-Still, it is the best strategy you have based on what you know now, and just by working on it you will know much more and have a much more thorough understanding of your business and what it takes to succeed.
+Still, it is the best strategy you have based on what you know now, and just by working on it, you will know much more and have a much more thorough understanding of your business and what it takes to succeed.

 Don’t worry about making it perfect.
 It won’t be, even if you had all the time and no matter how hard you tried.
-You’ll need multiple iterations anyway, and you’ll need to adjust it as you go regardless of how you start.
+You’ll need multiple iterations anyway, and you’ll need to adjust it as you go, regardless of how you start.
 The important thing is that you don’t skip it.
 Work with what you have to help everyone make important decisions smartly.

 Start With the Goals

 As with the famous Alice and cat quote, if you don’t know where you want to go, it doesn’t matter which route you take.
 That’s true regardless of how quickly you define it.
-Understand what is the goal of your (new) strategy so that you can build the right path to get there.
+Understand the goal of your (new) strategy so that you can build the right path to get there.

-In my strategic roadmap guide I said you should always start with a business goal, and state it as clearly as possible.
+In my strategic roadmap guide, I said you should always start with a business goal and state it as clearly as possible.
 If it’s unclear to you – ask around.
 Understand how the CEO sees it, and write it down as if it was your own.

 If you have more than one goal, make sure they are prioritized.
-For example, you might say that you want to focus on growth now, and profitability later.
+For example, you might say that you want to focus on growth now and profitability later.
 You can claim that the first priority is retention of existing customers, then growth within these customers (because that’s what seems more feasible given the current market), and then adding more customers like them.

 In your alignment with the company management, priorities should also be agreed on.
-One of the outcomes of your new strategy is that everyone would be working together toward the same goal, otherwise you cannot succeed.
+One of the outcomes of your new strategy is that everyone would be working together toward the same goal, otherwise, you cannot succeed.

 Limit yourself to 1-2 pages of the strategic story, and simply write them.
 Give yourself a timebox for it (~90 minutes should do).
 Don’t worry about doing it right, but make sure you do it.
-If there are things you don’t know, or you feel some gaps are unhandled, write down the gap as part of the story.
+If there are things you don’t know or you feel some gaps are unhandled, write down the gap as part of the story.

 For example, let’s say that you are building a system to help eCommerce companies deliver a personalized shopping experience.
 Your strategic story might include something like “shoppers develop a stronger relationship with brands that they feel understand them. [need a more tangible and measurable value here].
 With our product, shoppers see only what’s relevant for them [make sure it’s a good thing and doesn’t impact revenue]”.